firebase/firebase-cpp-sdk/release_build_files/readme.md

 The Firebase C++ SDK supports the C++11 language standard.

-NOTE: The next major release of the Firebase C++ SDK will set the new minimum C++ version to C++14.
+Note: The next major release of the Firebase C++ SDK will set the new minimum C++ version to C++14.
 For more information please see our [C++ Language Standard Support Criteria](https://opensource.google/documentation/policies/cplusplus-support#c_language_standard).